 In order to build up this innovative collection of materials, Zijlstra visited trade fairs both at home and abroad.
 Especially aimed at architects, but also events with a broader scope.
 Because it is precisely at trade-related trade fairs that you encounter materials that can provide innovative applications.
-These were the pioneering years; with a Skoda station wagon of 3,000 gulden (currency before euro’s in the Netherlands) in Europe and sleep on parking places.
+These were the pioneering years; with a Skoda station wagon of 3,000 gulden (currency before euros in the Netherlands) in Europe and sleep on parking places.
 The collection grew in the trunk and the knowledge and expertise in the head.
 Soon fairs and universities were able to find Materia for lectures and guest lectures.
 In addition, dozens of articles appeared in the international trade press.
 Architects therefore discovered the knowledge of Materia and hired Materia to scout an innovative material and to share its knowledge in workshops.

-Strict criteria Materia Collection
+Strict criteria MaterialDistrict collection

-The criteria for entering the now rapidly growing Materia collection are strict.
+The criteria for entering the now rapidly growing MaterialDistrict collection are strict.
 The material must be innovative in the field of aesthetics or technology or offer social relevance in another way.
-Aesthetic innovations include iridescent glazes or leather that change shape and colour when touched.
-The architect sees technical innovations in fire-resistant, bactericidal or nitrogen-neutralizing materials.
+Aesthetic innovations include iridescent glazes or leather that changes shape and colour when touched.
+The architect sees technical innovations in fire-resistant, bactericidal or nitrogen-neutralising materials.
 Social relevance is about sustainability, but also about fair trade or that materials are produced with respect for people and the environment.
 And of course it must be legal; For example, it was asked in vain whether the leather of a whale foreskin could be included in the collection.

-Transparancy and inspiration
+Transparency and inspiration

-In this way, an interesting collection of materials emerged over time that reflected the niches in the industry.
+This way, an interesting collection of materials emerged over time that reflected the niches in the industry.
 Approximately 80% of the materials in the collection come from commercial material manufacturers and are therefore available on the market, the remaining 20% being experimental.
 These experimental materials are available, but for example made by a designer.
 Examples of this are transparent concrete or ultra-light and strong concrete.
 For example, there is a good mix of transparency and inspiration that offers the creative professional the full range of choices, enabling him to make a proper assessment.

 “Every architect has a natural urge for innovation.
-Designing better buildings with materials that are nicer, healthier, more efficient or less damaging to the environment“
+Designing better buildings with materials that are nicer, healthier, more efficient or less damaging to the environment.”

 architect Els Zijlstra, founder Materia

 In 2002, Materia had become a well-known name in the design world and the time was right to put together a traveling exhibition.
 All materials collected throughout Europe were taken from the Skoda and exhibited on white blocks in the Techniek Museum in Delft.
 After that it went fast: the exhibition shone at the design biennial in St Etienne, the architecture biennial Sao Paolo, the architecture museum Oslo and the Batimat Paris.
 The international press wrote jubilantly about the ground-breaking exhibitions of the most innovative materials.
 Such as translucent concrete, 3D hand-molded glass facades, stainless steel fabrics and textile of protein.
 The appeal of the unique collection turned out to be very interesting for many exhibition organizers.
 The trend of less trade fair visits among architects was broken and the Materia exhibition immediately added value and more visitors.
 A nice reward after three years of hard work.
 The team that had grown to four people by 2004 travelled the world.
-This resulted in beautiful moments from Philip Starck who came to buy the latest Materia book up to and including the daily yield of 15,000 euros in his pocket in Paris..
+This resulted in beautiful moments from Philip Starck who came to buy the latest Materia book, to the daily yield of 15,000 euros in the pocket in Paris.